Gambling in the United States

 In the United States, gambling is subject to a variety of legal restrictions.
-In 2008, gambling activities generated gross revenues (the difference between the total amounts wagered minus the funds or "winnings" returned to the players) of $92.27 billion in the United States.

-The American Gaming Association, an industry trade group, states that gaming in the U.S. is a $240 billion industry, employing 1.7 million people in 40 states.
-In 2016, gaming taxes contributed $8.85 billion in state and local tax revenues.
+In 2018, the United States Supreme Court declared a federal ban on sports gambling to be unconstitutional in Murphy v.
+National Collegiate Athletic Association.
+In the years that followed, dozens of states legalized sports gambling, the sports gambling industry has recorded record profits year-by-year, and sports gambling has become pervasive in sports coverage.

+The American Gaming Association, an industry trade group for commercial gambling, reported $66.6 billion in revenue (the difference between the total amounts wagered minus the payouts) and $14 billion in state and local taxes paid in 2023.
+For the same year, the National Indian Gaming Commission reported that Native American gaming operations generated $41.9 billion in revenue.

 Critics of gambling argue it leads to increased political corruption, compulsive gambling, and higher crime rates.
 Others argue that gambling is a type of regressive tax on the individuals in local economies where gambling venues are located.
+Critics argue that sports gambling has adversely affected sports.

 History

 Authorized types

 Many levels of government have authorized multiple forms of gambling in an effort to raise money for needed services without raising direct taxes.
 These include everything from bingo games in church basements, to multimillion-dollar poker tournaments.
 Sometimes states advertise revenues from certain games to be devoted to particular needs, such as education.

 When New Hampshire authorized a state lottery in 1963, it represented a major shift in social policy.
 No state governments had previously directly run gambling operations to raise money.
 Other states followed suit, and now the majority of the states run some type of lottery to raise funds for state operations.
 Some states restrict this revenue to specific forms of expenditures, usually oriented toward education, while others allow lottery revenues to be spent on general government.
 This has brought about morally questionable issues, such as states' using marketing firms to increase their market share, or to develop new programs when old forms of gambling do not raise as much money.

 The American Gaming Association breaks gambling down into the following categories: